+Applicants that request personal certificates by HARICA must prove their identity.
+There are two classes of personal certificates.
+"Class A" refers to certificates whose corresponding private keys are generated and reside in a Secure Signature Creation Device

+(SSCD) or Qualified Signature/Seal Creation Device (QSCD) and are issued under the presence of authorized personnel of the RA verifying that the private key is actually generated in the SSCD/QSCD.
+Possible Policy Identifiers for "Class A" Certificates are:

+- NCP+

+- QCP+ (a.k.a.
+QCP-sscd)

+- QCP-n-qscd

+- QCP-l-qscd

-The certificates of individuals that are issued by the HARICA PKI must be checked for identification.
-There are two classes of user certificates.
-Class A includes certificates whose private keys are generated and reside on a Secure Signature Creation Device (SSCD) and are issued under the presence of authorized personnel of the RA who verify that the private key is actually generated in the SSCD.
-Class B includes certificates whose private keys are generated using software (software certificate store).
-Note that there is a secure identification of the recipient with her/his physical presence and an acceptable official document proving the physical identity in both classes of certificates.
+"Class B" refers to certificates whose private keys are generated using software (software certificate store).
+Regardless of certificate "Class", an identification of the Applicant with her/his physical presence and an acceptable official document proving the physical identity, always takes place.
+Possible Policy Identifiers for "Class A" Certificates are:

+- LCP

+- NCP

+- QCP

+- QCP-n

+- QCP-l

-The Registration Authority relies on the control of identity performed by the institutions the subscriber belongs to and uses authentication ways of user identities that are available in the institutions in order to check the identity.
-The collaborating institutions are compelled to have certified the identity of a user by means of an official document that bears the photograph of the beneficiary (e.g. police identity, passport, driving license, student identity card) and which is considered reliable by the familiar institution.
-Alternatively, the RA of HARICA can execute the above process of applicant identification for any individual requesting a personal certificate.
+The Central Registration Authority may also rely on the control of identity performed by Applicants affiliated with Greek Academic and Research Institutions.
+These institutions act as Enterprise RAs, and use secure authentication ways in order to verify the identity of Applicants.
+The affiliated institutions are compelled to have certified the identity of a user by means of an official document that bears the photograph of the beneficiary (e.g. police identity, passport, driving license, student identity card) and which is considered reliable by the familiar institution.
+Alternatively, the Central RA can execute the above process for any Applicant requesting a user certificate.

-In case the familiar institution of the user, according to its policy, has already performed a procedure of physical identity verification in the past (e.g. for the provision of a user account or e-mail address) there is no need to repeat the procedure but a typical confirmation through the officially certified e-mail address of the user is sufficient.
+If an Academic and Research Institution that an Applicant belongs to, has already performed a procedure to verify the Applicant's physical identity in the past (e.g. for the provision of an Institutional Electronic User Account or e-mail address), there is no need to repeat the procedure but a typical confirmation through the officially certified e-mail address of the user is considered sufficient.
+All requirements of section 4.2.1 apply.

-HARICA central RA uses the following methods for identity, e-mail ownership and control verification:
+HARICA's Central RA uses the following methods for identity, e-mail ownership and control verification:

 - i.
 Simple e-mail verification.
-The user enters the e-mail address at the initial certificate request form and a verification e-mail is sent to the user with a link to a unique web page.
-After following this link, an e-mail is sent to the institution's network operation center mail administrator that requires an approval based on the full name entered by the user and the user's email.
+The Applicant enters the e-mail address at the initial certificate request form and a verification e-mail is sent back with a link to a unique web page.
+After following this link, an e-mail is sent to the corresponding Institution's authorized "Validator" that requires an approval based on the full name entered by the Applicant and the Applicant's e-mail.
 This approval requires the identification of the user with his/her physical presence and an acceptable official document.
 If this procedure took place before (e.g. for the creation of an e-mail account) then there is no reason to be repeated. - ii.
 LDAP server.
-The user enters the personal e-mail address at the initial certificate request form and the corresponding password.
+The Applicant enters the personal e-mail address at the initial certificate request form and the corresponding institutional password.
 This information is verified against the institution's LDAP server.
-If the verification is successful, the RA queries the real name of the user and creates the certificate request.
-In order for a user to be listed in the Institutional Directory server, the institution must have verified the user with his/her physical presence and an acceptable official photo-id document.
+If the verification is successful, the verified real name of the user is retrieved from the official institutional LDAP server and a certificate request is generated.
+In order for a user to be listed in the institutional directory server, the institution must have verified the user with his/her physical presence and an acceptable official photo-id document.